arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 The Portenta H7 and C33 boards have hardware setups similar to the Portenta X8.
 To mount them on the Hat Carrier, please align the High-Density connectors along with USB-C® port orientation.

-Below are diagrams showing how the Portenta H7 and C33 stack on the carrier:
+The diagrams below show how the Portenta H7 and C33 stack on the carrier:

 - _Portenta H7_